RSI Trading Strategies

 RSI Indicator Measures Momentum of a Trend.

-Above 50, the buyers have greater momentum than the sellers and price on the trading chart will keep moving up as long as this RSI stays above 50.
+When it is above 50, buyers are stronger than sellers, and the price on the chart will keep going up as long as the RSI stays above 50.

-Below 50, the sellers have greater momentum than the buyers and price on the trading chart will keep going downwards as long as RSI stays below 50.
+When it's below 50, sellers are stronger than buyers, and the price on the chart will keep going down as long as RSI stays below 50.

 RSI Indicator - How to Trade Gold with RSI Indicator